monahidalgo/Sky-Tracker/README.md

 ## Contact and Collaboration

-This app is proudly developed by **Mona Hidalgo**.
+This app is developed by **Mona Hidalgo**.
 For any inquiries, suggestions, or collaboration opportunities, please reach out:

 - **Email:** monaego@live.com

-We are excited to continue developing **WeatherPal** into the best weather app available.
-Your feedback and support are invaluable as we build a more intuitive and engaging weather experience.
+I'm excited to continue developing **Sky Tracker** into the best weather app available.
+Your feedback and support are invaluable as I build a more intuitive and engaging weather experience.

 ## License

-This project is licensed under the MIT License.  //Feel free to explore, modify, and use it to fit your needs.
+This project is licensed under the MIT License.  //

 ---

-I hope you will enjoy using **WeatherPal** as much as I enjoy building it!
-Stay tuned for more updates, features, and release date.
+I hope you will enjoy using **Sky Tracker** as much as I enjoy building it!
+Stay tuned for more updates, features, and the release date.